MicrosoftDocs/ai-builder/ai-builder-docs/flow-sentiment-analysis.md

 ## Use sentiment analysis to analyze incoming Dynamics 365 emails

 Power Automate provides a template that enables you to analyze incoming Dynamics 365 emails by using AI Builder sentiment analysis.
-This template requires some customization of your Microsoft Dataverse email entity before you can use it.
+This template requires some customization of your Microsoft Dataverse email table before you can use it.

-1. Create an attribute in your Email Messages entity in which to save the sentiment analysis results.
+1. Create an attribute in your Email Messages table in which to save the sentiment analysis results.

    For information about how to create an attribute, see [Create and edit fields for Dataverse using Power Apps portal](https://docs.microsoft.com/powerapps/maker/common-data-service/create-edit-field-portal).